youngzyx/Survival-Analysis-and-Prediction/README.md

 This project was executed as a part of our internship at UCSF.
 Superduto et all developed a clinical methodology(Diagnosis-specific Graded Prognostic Assessment) to segment patients by the severity of cancer so that they have well-separated survival times and develop an estimated time for each patient.
 However, for UCSF patients, we observed the following:

-1) patients lived far longer than predicted
+1) Patients lived far longer than predicted
-2) Additionally, there was a significant overlap in the patient survival times between the GPA classes.
+2) There was a significant overlap in the patient survival times between the GPA classes.

 Our objective was to show that the old model did not fit the observed data, and develop a new model.